History Files

 Cyprus

-The eastern Cypriot state of Alashiya (Alasiya) with its capital at Enkomi appeared by the mid-fifteenth century BC, near modern Famagusta, although evidence points to it having occupied the entire island during at least part of its existence.
+The eastern Cypriot state of Alashiya (or Alasiya) appeared by the mid-fifteenth century BC, during the Late Bronze period on the island.
+It had a capital at Enkomi, immediately to the north-west of the modern port of Famagusta, approximately three kilometres (two miles) inland.
+Evidence points to it having controlled the entire island during at least part of its existence.
 A contributor to the Amarna letters, it played an important role in trade with the great states of the period, the Hittites, Mitanni, Egypt, Babylon and Elam, with goods being shipped from a prosperous port protected by massive stone walls.
-Its rulers were counted amongst the great kings of the day, mainly because the island controlled the region's copper trade - vital to all of the major states.
+At least one of its rulers was counted amongst the great kings of the day, mainly because the island controlled the region's copper trade - vital to all the major states.
 Its coastline was subjected to various raids, however, notably by the tribal Lukka, and later by the Hittites.

 fl 1430s BC